twilio/twilio-ruby/README.md

 @token = capability.generate
 ```

-There is a slightly more detailed document in the
+There is a slightly more detailed document in the [Capability][capability]
-[Capability](twilio-ruby/wiki/Capability) section of the wiki.
+section of the wiki.

 ## Getting Started With TwiML

-TwiML support is based on the [builder][1] library.
-You can construct a TwiML
+TwiML support is based on the [builder][builder] library.
+You can construct a
-response like this:
+TwiML response like this:

 ``` ruby
 require 'rubygems' # not necessary with ruby 1.9 but included for completeness